telerik/reporting-docs/knowledge-base/the-wpf-silverlight-report-viewer-is-blank-after-upgrading-from-version-prior-to-q1-2014-to-q1-2014-or-later.md

 ## Description

 Starting from **Telerik Reporting Q1 2014** both the Silverlight and WPF report viewers will support only the **implicit styling**, i.e. style without the **x:Key** attribute.
-For more information regarding the implicit styling please check the related help article - [Setting a Theme (Using Implicit Styles)](../wpf-report-viewer-implicit-styles).
+For more information regarding the implicit styling please check the related help article - [Setting a Theme (Using Implicit Styles)]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/setting-a-theme-(using-implicit-styles)%}).
 Please note that this is valid only for the report viewer - if you have controls that need the style manager and the new report viewer that supports only implicit styling, you can still do that.

 After upgrading to **Q1 2014** both WPF/Silverlight report viewers may become blank.
 That is because the themes are no longer *embedded* in the assembly and are instead distributed as *separate* files.
 This means that the report viewer has no theme applied and it becomes blank.
 In order to apply a theme, you will have to migrate from **Style Manager** to **Implicit Styling**.